HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure-timezone.md

 `helm upgrade -n <namespace> -f <custom-values.yaml> <prefix> <chart>`

-If you wish to go back to the **UTC**, you can just pass an empty string to the `configuration.containerTimezone` field.
+If you want to go back to the **UTC**, you can pass an empty string to the `configuration.containerTimezone` field.

 !!! note
     If you passed an invalid timezone, the timezone would default back to **UTC**.